 As the name implies, the Tuition Assistance programs are designed to ease the tuition burden on eligible students.
 Tuition assistance can only be used on tuition payments and, in some cases, related course fees (such as lab fees).
 In fact, you will not even have the option of using your tuition assistance on anything else: your school will bill directly your military office.

-Each military branch has their own guidelines for which course fees are eligible to be covered by tuition assistance, so check with your military office prior to registering for courses to avoid any unexpected surprises.
+Each military branch has its own guidelines for which course fees are eligible to be covered by tuition assistance, so check with your military office prior to registering for courses to avoid any unexpected surprises.

 What Isn’t Covered by TA?